skagankose/horizon/README.md

 # Horizoner

-Webpage to retrieve, clean and analyze user tweets.
+Webpage to Retrieve, Clean and Analyze User Tweets